 Exceptions may be granted by the Chancellor of The Alabama College System for students documented as gifted according to standards included in the Alabama Administrative Code 290-8-9.12.
-Exceptions apply only to requirements A and C.
+Exceptions apply only

 Accelerated high school students who later enroll as regular students at Enterprise State Community College receive credit for hours earned under this accelerated high school program if the credits are applicable toward their degree program.
-Students attending other colleges; however, must request in writing or online though My ESCC that official transcripts be mailed to those institutions if they desire to receive credit earned through this program.
+Students attending other colleges, however, must request in writing or online through My ESCC that official transcripts be mailed to those institutions if they desire to receive credit earned through this program.
 College credit earned through this program may not substitute for high school credit.